DataONEorg/Education/_lessons/lessons/06_protect/index.md

 # Data Protection, Backups, Archiving, Preservation (cont'd)

--Terms “backups” and “archives” are often used interchangeably, but do have different meanings
+* Terms “backups” and “archives” are often used interchangeably, but do have different meanings
   - Backups: copies of the original file are made before the original is overwritten
   - Archives: preservation of the file
--Data Preservation
+* Data Preservation
   - Includes archiving in addition to processes such as data rescue, data reformatting, data conversion, metadata

 ???